 Weather and what to wear in Delhi

-Delhi is usually pretty warm, even during raining season, which means it can rain for about an hour per day and not even everyday, the weather is hot and humid.
+Delhi is usually pretty warm, even during the raining season, which means it can rain for about an hour per day and not even every day, the weather is hot and humid.
 During this season you may want to use proper mosquito repellent as there is a chance to catch Dengue fever, which can ruin your trip as you will need proper medical treatment.

 When it comes to clothes, obviously choose light summer clothes and comfortable shoes, either runners or open shoes.
 India has a conservative culture, and Indians are pretty well-known for their “staring culture”, so if women don’t feel very at ease they can wear some loose longer tunic.
 If you are here for long enough and you want to buy Indian clothes, you will find good prices in Rajiv Chowk shopping street.
 As the sun is always pretty strong, don’t forget a good cream with SPF.